Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Preliminaries: The Lorentz group and its discrete subgroups

-The discrete subgroups $\Gamma \subset O(n,1)$ studied here are constructed via compositions of Euclidean isometries and hyperbolic transformations.
-These groups provide examples of non-compact, non-reductive symmetries.
-In the sections that follow, we analyze the invariant rings for these actions and find a divergence from the classical theory: while the polynomial invariant ring still admits a Hilbert basis, its differentiable analogue, the Schwarz theorem, does not hold.
+The discrete subgroups $\Gamma \subset O(n,1)$ considered here are constructed via compositions of Euclidean isometries and hyperbolic transformations.
+In the following sections, we analyze the invariant rings for these actions, examining the conditions for finite generation and the validity of the Schwarz theorem.